IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 Tool tests
 ----------

 The tool layer tests actual concrete functions.
-These have the following
+You will need to install the following dependencies:
-dependencies:

 * pytest-blender, accessible to your system's Python
 * Blender executable, accessible to pytest-blender on your system's Python